 Besides the fact that it keeps you from dozing off during that lecture or meeting that you were supposed to be paying attention to, what’s so great about sleep?

-For starters, your first dip into deep sleep for the night is when a huge portion of your Growth Hormone (GH) is released.
+For starters, your first dip into deep sleep for the night is when a huge portion of your growth hormone (GH) is released.
 GH is a potent fat burner and protects you from muscle loss, making it an incredibly important asset to your fitness game.

-Without good sleep, this GH boost is reduced and your nutrient partitioning (where Calories go when you eat and where they come from when you burn them) will deteriorate.
+Without good sleep, this GH boost is reduced and your nutrient partitioning (where calories go when you eat and where they come from when you burn them) will deteriorate.

 This is also because lack of sleep has been shown to reduce insulin sensitivity.
-Insulin pushes nutrients (specifically carbohydrate) into your body tissues.
+Insulin pushes nutrients (specifically carbohydrates) into your body tissues.
 If your sensitivity to insulin is poor, your body has a harder time storing those carbohydrates, increasing the likelihood that they’ll end up as fat while reducing the chances of them getting to your muscles.